-This system, which follows the applicable regulations from the EU Whistleblowing Directive and its national transpositions, is actively promoted through various channels across the group and on the public website.
+Risk and opportunity to avoid price wars by investing in innovation and differentiation tleblowing Directive and its national transpositions, is actively promoted through various channels across the group and on the public website.
 Cases originating from or relevant to deSter are handled at the deSter level, with quarterly reporting to gategroup's GRCC.